 What to Pack

 Because it can get so warm, make sure to pack lots of drinks for everyone.
-If you think you might want to stay at the beach for awhile, bring snacks, beach essentials, and sunscreen.
+If you think you might want to stay at the beach for a while, bring snacks, beach essentials, and sunscreen for sun protection.

 Download the National Parks App